Join our diverse force of leaders shaping the course of our nation.

 Don't Forget to Proofread!

 You’ll be asked to complete one short answer response on the application, which should be about 300 words.
 While that’s not exactly a dissertation, be sure to answer the question fully and proofread your work to ensure you’re demonstrating your strongest writing skills!

 Your resume is the main way we’ll learn about your experiences, employment history, volunteer involvement, and more, so be sure you’re submitting your strongest resume!
 On the application, we have tips for what information to include, sample resumes, and what we’re looking for in a resume.
 Be sure to review these tips!

 Don't Skip the Opportunity to Review Before You Submit

-After you've completed each section, you'll have the opportunity to review your application before you click submit.
-You won't be able to make edits after you've clicked the "submit" button, so we strongly encourage you to really go through each section again and make sure you feel great about it.
+You won’t be able to make edits after you’ve clicked the "submit" button on the application, so we strongly encourage you to really go through each section again and make sure you feel great about it.
 Did you upload the right resume?
 Enter your GPA accurately?
 Spell check your short answer?
-Once you've given it a good review, then feel free to press that button!
+Once you’ve given it a good review, then feel free to press that button!

 Do Show Your Best Self

 While our application gathers background information from you (hometown, GPA, resume) we also want to get to know you and understand you as an individual.
 While that can be tough to do through an online application, we do provide spaces within the application for you to provide more context.
 You should feel free to tell us why your third year GPA wasn’t as high as you’d like, or what family responsibilities you had during college—we want to hear everything!
 Although these are optional, don’t hesitate to use these spaces so we can understand the full picture of your candidacy.